 When we were newlyweds, my father-in-law made us stuffed portobello mushrooms.
 I’ve tweaked the recipe for our tastes.
-I like to serve it with salad and potato wedges. —Katie Stemp, Tacoma, WA
+I like to serve it with salad and potato wedges. —Katie Stemp, Tacoma, Washington

 Recommended: 95 Tasty Low-Carb Dinner Ideas